johnsensible/django-publish/README.rst

 There are two other fields that can be specified:

-* `publish_reverse_fields` - list of reverse/child relationships to publish
+* ``publish_reverse_fields`` - list of reverse/child relationships to publish
-* `publish_functions` - dictionary of 'fieldname' : publish_function (same format as setattr)
+* ``publish_functions`` - dictionary of 'fieldname' : publish_function (same format as setattr)

 Publish functions are useful if you need to run some additional action when publishing an object.
 For example you may want copy a file to a public location or subtly modify a value as it gets copied.
-A publish function is expected to work the same as the built-in `setattr`, but may (and probably will) have other side-effects.
+A publish function is expected to work the same as the built-in ``setattr``, but may (and probably will) have other side-effects.

 Notes
 =====

-* ManyToManyField's specified using a "through" model will be treated as a regular reverse relationship, but will automatically be published (no need to specify it via ``PublishableMeta.publish_reverse_fields``)
+* A ManyToManyField_ specified using a "through" model will be treated as a regular reverse relationship, but will automatically be published (no need to specify it via ``PublishableMeta.publish_reverse_fields``)

 Tests
 =====